How to Set up a Merchant Account: 9 Merchant Account Requirements You Need to Know

 It’s always best to check with them directly for your unique situation, as you might have different requirements for opening a merchant account.

-Brophy’s biggest tip?
+Brophy’s biggest tip at this stage?
 “Shop around several merchant account providers to make sure you’re getting the best rates possible,” she says.
 “Make sure the merchant account provider you choose is transparent and accessible.
 A good processing company will help you through the application process, provide quotes, and offer dedicated support.”

 Check out these resources to help you find your merchant account provider: